EducloudHQ/learning_terraform/content/project2/create_cloudwatch_event_rule.md

 The `input` argument specifies the JSON input to pass to the target.

 In this case, the target is a Step Functions state machine resource named `backup_dynamodb_to_s3`, and the input includes the ID of an S3 bucket resource named `backup_bucket` and a table name.

+We're done creating all resources.

+Let's proceed to deploy the application.